 The doctor told me and my husband to our faces that I wouldn't survive beyond a few days, and even if I did, I would need at least 30 rounds of Chemotherapy.

-I made it out alive, but the days after the Surgery were the toughest; the stitches and the Pain were unbearable.
-I couldn't eat for days after and before the Surgery; my food intake was close to nothing because my stomach couldn't digest any food.
+I made it out alive, but the days after the Surgery were the toughest; the stitches and the pain were unbearable.
+I couldn't eat for days before and after the surgery; my food intake was close to nothing because my stomach couldn't digest any food.
 There were days when all I wanted was to taste something.

 Living with a colostomy bag was one of the worst experiences of my life; it is like being attached to your bodily waste all the time.
 A few months later, I underwent another painful operation, a reverse colostomy, to resolve this issue.